Alluxio/alluxio/docs/en/ufs/OSS.md

 ### Root Mount

-You need to configure Alluxio to use OSS as its under storage system.
-The first modification is to specify an existing OSS bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include:
+Configure Alluxio to use OSS as its under storage system.
+Specify an existing OSS bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include:

 ```
 alluxio.underfs.address=oss://<OSS_BUCKET>/<OSS_DIRECTORY>/
 ```

-Next you need to specify the Aliyun credentials for OSS access.
+Specify the Aliyun credentials for OSS access.
 In `conf/alluxio-site.properties`,
 add:

 ```